-Why Should You Take the Time to Do It Right?
+We Take the Time to Do It Right for You

 “We process 600-800 orders per month, and all of them are custom (produced), and none of them can be used for another.
 Our salespeople try to communicate what is realistic, and not what they think the customer wants to hear.
-Telling someone what they want to hear, and not the truth, only leads to empty promises and damaged relationships every time.” — Denny Smith, VP of Sales and Operations
+Telling someone what they want to hear, and not the truth, only leads to empty promises and damaged relationships every time.” — Denny Smith, TKO Graphics COO

 “Unrealistic expectations diminish TKO’s reputation.
-We should always give (the most accurate) estimate for the time required to do it right, not what the customer wants to hear.” —Chris Hurley, Insides Sales and Estimating Manager
+We should always give (the most accurate) estimate for the time required to do it right, not what the customer wants to hear.” —Chris Hurley, TKO Graphix VP of Administration

 Do You Need Some of Our Time?